 CONCEPTUAL DESIGN REPORT

-The LUX experiment has now been decommissioned to make way for LZ, but its data continue to produce important scientific and technical results.
+The LUX experiment was decommissioned in 2016 to make way for LZ, but its data continued to produce important scientific and technical results.